JetBrains/kotlin-web-site/docs/reference/faq.md

 ### Does Kotlin support generics?

-Kotlin supports generics with runtime retention.
+Kotlin supports generics.
 It also supports declaration-site variance and usage-site variance.
 Kotlin also does not have wildcard types.
+Inline functions support reified type parameters.

 ### Are semicolons required?